elena/paeps/paep-3-mission/README.md

 * "in Australia": this phrasing is used when the clause is specifically intended to refer to jurisdictions covered by the laws of the Commonwealth of Australia (since Python Australia as a legal entity will be incorporated within that regulatory framework).
+* "Python related": this phrasing is used to make it clear that the organisation may be involved in supporting events that aren't specifically about Python itself, but instead are about fields of activity where Python naturally features heavily due to a significant presence in that field.
 * "encouraging and facilitating": these are the potential activities which are considered to most directly fulfil the essential mission of the organisation.
 When activity in these areas seems lacking, the organisation should be taking active steps to understand